Gabriel Vidović

-Gabriel Vidović (/hr/; born 1 December 2003) is a professional footballer who plays as an attacking midfielder or forward for HNL club Dinamo Zagreb.
-Born in Germany, he represents Croatia at youth level internationally.
+Gabriel Vidović (/hr/; born 1 December 2003) is a professional footballer who plays as an attacking midfielder for club SC Paderborn.
+Born in Germany, he represented Croatia at youth level internationally.

-Career
+Club career

 Early career

 Vidović started his career playing for his hometown club, FC Augsburg.

 Bayern Munich

-On 2016, he joined the Bayern Munich youth academy.
+On 2016, he joined the youth academy of Bayern Munich.
 After good performances for Bayern Munich II in the Regionalliga, he signed a new contract with Bayern Munich until 2025.

 Later on, coach Julian Nagelsmann called him to join the first team, in which he earned his Bundesliga debut on 17 April 2022, coming on as a substitute to Serge Gnabry, in a 3–0 win over Arminia Bielefeld.

+On 11 June 2025, Bayern Munich announced their 32-player final squad for the FIFA Club World Cup, which included Vidović.

 Loan to Vitesse

-On 30 August 2022, Vidović joined Eredivisie club Vitesse on loan for the season.
+On 30 August 2022, Vidović joined Eredivisie club Vitesse, on loan for the 2022–23 season.

 Loan to Dinamo Zagreb

 On 30 August 2023, Vidović was loaned to SuperSport HNL club Dinamo Zagreb, with an option to make the move permanent.